treeverse/lakeFS/docs/metastore_tool.md

       access_secret_key: wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
 ```

+# Suggested model:
+For simplicity, we recommend creating a schema for each branch, this way you can use the same table name across different schemas.
+For Example:
+after creating branch `example_branch` also create a schema named `example_branch`.
+for a table named `example_table` under the schema `master` we would like to create a new table called `example_table` under the schema `example_branch`

 # Commands:
 Metastore tools supports three commands: ```copy```, ```diff``` and ```create-symlink```.
 copy and diff could work both on Glue and on Hive.
 create-symlink works only on Glue.

+**Notice:** It's recommended to set type and catalog-id/metastore-uri in the lakectl configuration file.
+{: .note .pb-3 }
+**Notice:** If `to-schema` or `to-table` are not specified, the destination branch and source table names will be used as per the [suggested model](#suggested-model).
+{: .note .pb-3 }

 ## Copy
-The Copy command creates a copy of a table pointing to the defined branch.
+The `copy` command creates a copy of a table pointing to the defined branch.
 In case the destination table already exists, the command will only merge the changes.

 Example: